 This course will introduce how innovations with deep concern about the recourses, water, energy, human conditions as well as the challenges in terms of economy can enable finding solutions for wellbeing of both the society and business.

 The course integrates real cases in material/product innovation and introduces the Cradle to Cradle ® principals and eco design.
 The individual, company and societal perspectives are explored.
 Energy, climate and water are covered in more detail, to help students develop a rich understanding.
+The topics covered in the course include:

 During the study program the students will develop a project divided in two parts for a total of 4 weeks.
 The students need to apply their theoretical and practical knowledge working on a concrete project in the field of nature conservation.